 - 3.9 Many authorities choose to publish an initial 'issues and options' type consultation paper followed up by a 'preferred options' type document once they have narrowed down the possible solutions.
-A range of consultation methods are often employed at this stage which allows for various options to be fully considered before a preferred approach is agreed. - 3.10 Once a local authority has prepared what it considers to be a robust and 'sound' plan, it proceeds to the second stage and formally publishes the plan for a statutory 6-week period of consultation (Regulation 19).
+A range of consultation methods are often employed at this stage which allows for various options to be thoroughly tested. - 3.10 Once a local authority has prepared what it considers to be a robust and 'sound' plan, it proceeds to the second stage and formally publishes the plan for a statutory 6-week period of consultation (Regulation 19).

 - 3.11 At the formal Regulation 19 stage, the views of the local community and other stakeholders are sought as to whether the draft plan is legally compliant and sound.
-There are four tests of soundness: - a) Positively prepared providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development; - b) Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence; - c) Effective deliverable over the plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and - d) Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in this Framework and other statements of national planning policy, where relevant. - 3.12 Once the formal six-week period has closed, the local authority will consider the responses received, collate these together with the supporting plan evidence and formally submit the plan to the Planning Inspectorate for independent examination.
-Often this stage will include hearing sessions led by a Planning Inspector, with the key issues explored through round table debate and discussion. - 3.13 Once the examination has closed, the Inspector will issue their report confirming whether or not the plan is legally compliant and sound.
-This often involves a series of Main Modifications (MMs) recommended by the Inspector to address issues of soundness raised through the examination process. - 3.14 The final stage is for the authority to formally adopt the plan, after which point it can be formally used in terms of planning decision making.
+There are four tests of soundness: - a) Positively prepared providing a strategy which, as a minimum, seeks to meet the area's objectively assessed needs; and is informed by agreements with other authorities, so that unmet need from neighbouring areas is accommodated where it is practical to do so and is consistent with achieving sustainable development; - b) Justified an appropriate strategy, taking into account the reasonable alternatives, and based on proportionate evidence; - c) Effective deliverable over the plan period, and based on effective joint working on cross-boundary strategic matters that have been dealt with rather than deferred, as evidenced by the statement of common ground; and - d) Consistent with national policy enabling the delivery of sustainable development in accordance with the policies in this Framework. - 3.12 Once the formal six-week period has closed, the local authority will consider the responses received, collate these together with the supporting plan evidence and formally submit the plan to the Planning Inspectorate for independent examination.
+Often this stage will include hearing sessions led by a Planning Inspector, with the key issues explored through round table debate and discussion. - 3.13 Once the examination has closed, the Inspector will issue his/her report confirming whether or not the plan is legally compliant and sound.
+This often involves a series of modifications recommended by the Inspector to address issues raised through the examination process. - 3.14 The final stage is for the authority to formally adopt the plan, after which point it can be formally used in terms of planning decision making.